 This scouring powder is perfect for cleaning off the slimy stuff on dog bowls.
 Simply add some powder and approximately the same amount of water to make a paste.
 We found this great bowl from Barkley & Wagz on EtsyBarkley & Wagz on Etsy.

 For this job, the scrubbing dots give you the extra oomph you need for scrubbing but will not scratch.
 (However, the salt in this formula might scratch delicate surfaces.)

 Make sure to rinse thoroughly!

-Dishcloths are great for removing dog hair from furniture.
-Just get it damp and lightly wipe upholstered furniture, the hair rolls right up.
+Dishcloths are also great for removing dog hair from furniture.
+Just get it damp and lightly wipe upholstered furniture.
+The hair rolls right up.

 About Alice G Patterson Photography: Based in Syracuse, New York, Alice is a lifestyle photographer dedicated to helping women succeed in their small business dreams, and she also specializes in dog photography.
 Alice is taking her pet and commercial photography on the road this year, so be sure to sign up for her email list or send her an inquiry about your business and pet portrait needs.